Chinese Zodiac Compatibility & Soul-Mates

 The Ox is patient, slow, precise, methodical, balanced, quiet and patient.
 But don’t let that fool you!
 Seemingly tranquil he/she can have an aggressive side.
-The Ox’s rages can be frightening but are rare.
-He is dangerous if thwarted and can be mean but he/she also has leadership qualities.
+The Ox’s rages is frightening but are rare.
+He is dangerous if thwarted and is mean but he/she also has leadership qualities.
 The Ox is quite conservative, disliking change.

 Although self-effacing, the Ox hides an original and intelligent nature.
 The Ox is a loner.
 Given to contemplation he/she also inspires confidence in others.

-Technician, craftsman, draughtsman, architect, photographer, dentist, surgeon, major, dictator, policeman.
+Technician, craftsman, architect, photographer, dentist, surgeon, major, dictator, police officer.

 Ox & Rat – The Ox and the Rat may blend well together, they are opposite in character but blend together well, there is a spark between them, the Ox being the more mature in outlook the Rat looks up to him.